 Minimizes Pressure Ulcers

-This metric measures the percent of long-term residents which suffer from new or worsened pressure ulcers.
-Many experts believe that pressure ulcers are a great measure of quality of care.
+This statistic is an indication of the percentage of long-term patients who developed pressure ulcers.
+Many experts believe that pressure ulcers are an measure of the quality of nursing care a facility provides.

 Minimizes Serious Falls